ligoj/plugin-bt-jira/README.md

 Provides the following features :
 - JIRA secured export and live import without restart
 - Contribution to user activities report
+- Compatible with [Jira](https://www.atlassian.com/software/jira) 3 to 6.
+7+ version has not been checked.

 Dashboard features :
 - Issues status by severity and type